IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_global_load_balancer.html.markdown

 * `ttl` - (Optional,int) Time to live (TTL) of the DNS entry for the IP address returned by this load balancer.
 * `enabled` - (Optional,bool) Indicates if the load balancer is enabled or not.
 Region and pop pools are not currently implemented in this version of the provider.
+* `region_pools` - (Optional,set) A set containing mappings of region/country codes to a list of pool IDs (ordered by their failover priority) for the given region.
+  * `region` - (Required,string) A region code.
+Multiple entries should not be specified with the same region.
+  * `pool_ids` - (Required,string) A list of pool IDs in failover priority to use in the given region.
+* `pop_pools` - (Optional,set) A set containing mappings of IBM Point-of-Presence (PoP) identifiers to a list of pool IDs (ordered by their failover priority) for the PoP (datacenter).
+This feature is only available to enterprise customers.
+  * `pop` - (Required,string) A 3-letter code for the Point-of-Presence.Multiple entries should not be specified with the same PoP.
+  * `pool_ids` - (Required,string) A list of pool IDs in failover priority to use for traffic reaching the given PoP.

 ## Attributes Reference